-So what's a parent to do if a child seems frightened about what may happen with the weather?
-SheKnows caught up with Dr. Paul Coleman, a psychiatrist and expert in the treatment of PTSD, anxiety disorders and grief and author of the book Finding Peace When Your Heart Is in Pieces, to talk about how parents can address these fears.
+So what's a parent to do if a child seems frightened about what may happen — or has already occurred — with the weather?
+SheKnows spoke with Dr. Paul Coleman, a psychiatrist and expert in the treatment of PTSD, anxiety disorders and grief (and author of the book Finding Peace When Your Heart Is in Pieces), to talk about how parents can address these fears.

 "Parents need to look for signs of anxiety and pay attention to what kids are saying about storms and weather," Dr. Coleman said.
 "If kids do express fear, parents need to manage that fear in the best way possible."

 To do this, he offers a simple-to-remember acronym — SAFE — based on four points:

 S — Search for hidden concerns